This homemade Mexican chili Verde recipe had just 5 ingredients!

 - 1 bunch cilantro, washed and chopped

-How to make the salsa:
+How to make a chili verde sauce

 - Preheat the oven to 450.
 While the oven is preheating, place a rimmed baking sheet in the oven to preheat as well.